 - Students must earn a minimum of twenty-five percent (25%) of credit hour requirements at ECC.

-- The chair of the department in which a student completes their major work must make the recommendation.
+- The student’s academic advisor of the department in which they complete their major work must recommend it.

 - Students must complete the Career Readiness Certification assessments.